Connect with others who understand.

 Health experts say that people with PAH and heart failure should eat less salt.
 Some guidelines suggest getting less than 2 grams of sodium per day (less than 2,000 milligrams), although your doctor may make other recommendations.

 Check the labels of the foods you eat to determine how much sodium is in one serving.
-To eat less salt, you may want to try tips like:
+To eat less salt, you may want to try these tips:

 • Use less salt when cooking.
 For more flavor, add pepper, garlic, herbs, spices, or salt-free seasoning blends.